 As the 2nd largest state in the USA, Texas has so many different landscapes to explore and enjoy.
-While many consider the hill country or one of Texas’ major cities for their destination, another alternative is one of these best beach towns in Texas.
+While many consider the hill country or one of Texas’ major cities as their destination, another alternative is one of the best beach towns in Texas.

 The lone star state has over 350 miles of sandy coastline calling your name.
 Right on the Gulf of Mexico, these Texas coastal cities have consistently warm weather and a variety of charm and appeal for every type of traveler.

 The Texas coastline is a haven for outdoor enthusiasts, nature lovers, and beachgoers.
 For those seeking adventure, the gulf coast is a hotspot for windsurfing, bodyboarding, and kitesurfing.

 You can also explore the great outdoors in the marshes, bird sanctuaries, and even help release turtles back into their habitat.

 So get ready for a beach vacation you won’t forget as the whole coastline of Texas is waiting for you.

 Only a short drive from most major cities, the things to do in these Texas coastline cities continue to grow year over year.

 Follow this guide to the best beach towns in Texas to plan your next trip to the gulf coast and find all of your must-stop spots.

 South Padre Island is a spring breaker’s paradise.
 This Island is known for its wild parties and upbeat atmosphere.
 Many college students and young adults will spend a few days here enjoying the stretches of sand and the live music.

 SPI is located at the southern tip of Texas, along the Gulf of Mexico.
 This island is a year-round destination with its warm waters and sunny skies.
 While the Island is one of the best beach towns for young adults it still has a lot to offer for a family getaway.